Retail digital performance event recap: Key insights from IBM & Catchpoint

 How do you convince stakeholders to invest in monitoring?

 Tim: You tie it to revenue.
 Finance once asked, "Why monitor Akamai?
-We can’t fix it anyway."
-I replied: If a highway to your store is blocked, you find a detour—or lose sales.
+We can't fix it anyway."
+I replied: If a highway to your store is blocked, you find a detour, or you lose sales.

 We also share Catchpoint dashboards with execs.
 When they see a red line dip alongside revenue, it clicks.
 Data tells the story better than any pitch.